Covariance regression with random forests: Concluding remarks

 \section{Concluding remarks}

 In this study, we propose a nonparametric covariance regression method, using a random forest framework, for estimating the covariance matrix of a multivariate response given a set of covariates.
 Random forest trees are built with a new splitting rule designed to maximize the distance between the sample covariance matrix estimates of the child nodes.
 For a new observation, the random forest provides the set of nearest neighbour out-of-bag (OOB) observations which is used to estimate the conditional covariance matrix for that observation.
 We perform a simulation study to test the performance of the proposed method and compare it to the original Gaussian-based covariance regression model \texttt{covreg}.
-The average computational times of both methods for the simulations are presented in Table \ref{tbl:time} of the Supplementary Material.
+The average computational times of both methods for the simulations are presented in Supplementary Table \ref{tbl:time} in the Supplementary Material.
 We can see from the table that the proposed method is significantly faster than \texttt{covreg}.
 For the real data analysis, the computational time was 200.14 seconds.
+It should also be noted that \texttt{covreg} accounts for the uncertainty quantification in estimation of parameters which inevitably results in higher computational times compared to non-Bayesian methods.
 Furthermore, we propose a significance test to evaluate the effect of a subset of covariates while the other covariates are in the model.
 We investigate two particular cases: the global effect of covariates and the effect of a single covariate.
 We also propose a way to compute variable importance measures.